Azure/terraform-azurerm-lz-vending/modules/virtualnetwork/README.md

 ## Overview

-Creates a virtual network in the supplied subscription.
+Creates multiple virtual networks in the supplied subscription.
+Optionally:

-Optionally, created bi-directional peering and/or a virtual WAN connection.
+- Creates bi-directional peering and/or a virtual WAN connection
+- Creates peerings between the virtual networks (mesh peering)

 ## Notes